biojppm/c4stl/README.rst

   * clear and transparent ownership semantics:

     * assigning an owning string to a non-owning substring ``subs=s;`` means "point subs to the buffer of s"

     * assigning a non-owning substring to an owning string ``s=subs;`` means "copy the content of subs to the buffer of s"

-    * assigning a string/substring/char sum to a substring or string means "copy the result of this operation to the string's internal buffer", wherever it is.
+    * assigning a sum of strings (of any type, including raw C strings) to a substring or string means "copy the result of this operation to the string's internal buffer".
+Owning strings are free to enlarge their buffer as needed, but nonowning strings will assert if the space needed to store the result is bigger than the size of the buffer they're pointing to.

 * string stream: ``c4::sstream< StringType >``